OpenHistoricalDataMap/WiFiFingerprintAPI/README.md

  * `201` Request was successful
  * `404` No fingerprint were found with this ID.

-## `localize`
+## `/localize`

 ### Get
-Returns the most matching fingerprint based on specified WiFis, that are currently available for the client.
+Returns the most matching fingerprint based on a list of specified WiFis (BSSID) and its strength values (RSSI) that are currently available for the client.

-For example, the ESP8266 does currently see 2 available WiFi`s then the request URI would look like:
+For example, an ESP8266 device does currently see 2 available WiFi`s then the request URI would look like:

 `http://IP:5000/localize?mac1=00:AA:11:BB:CC:44&strength1=-58&mac2=00:AA:11:BB:DD:44&&strength2=-34`

-For the calculation, see [...](...)
+A possible client implementation for the ESP8266 can be found in the [`/esp8266`](https://github.com/FalcoSuessgott/AccessPointFingerprintAPI/tree/feature/esp8266/esp8266) directory.
+Returns:
+* `200` The most matching fingerprint
+* `400` Invalid request
+* `404` No fingerprint were found

 # ToDos
-*
-*
+* ...